Direct and ordinal products realized by triangular norm operators with no zero divisors: Acknowledgments

 This research was funded under the CGS-D SSHRC grant no. 767-2022-1514.
-The author would like to thank Dr$.$ Witold Pedrycz, the Fuzzy Set Theory Research Group in the Department of Electrical and Computer Engineering at the University of Alberta, as well as the participants of the B.L.A.S.T.
-2023 conference (hosted by the Department of Mathematics and Statistics, University of North Carolina at Charlotte) for their useful comments and suggestions throughout the preparation of this paper.
+The author would like to thank Dr$.$ Witold Pedrycz, the Fuzzy Set Theory Research Group in the Department of Electrical and Computer Engineering at the University of Alberta, as well as the participants of the 2023 BLAST conference (hosted by the Department of Mathematics and Statistics, University of North Carolina at Charlotte), and the 2024 UTEP-NMSU Workshop on Mathematics, Computer Science, and Computational Sciences (hosted by the Department of Computer Science, University of Texas at El Paso) for their useful comments and suggestions.